dave/dst/README.md

 ### Where does `go/ast` break?

+The `go/ast` package wasn't created with source manipulation as an intended use-case.
+Comments are stored by their byte offset instead of attached to nodes.
+Because of this, re-arranging nodes breaks the output.
 See [this golang issue](https://github.com/golang/go/issues/20744) for more information.

 Consider this example where we want to reverse the order of the two statements.
 As you can see the comments don't remain attached to the correct nodes: